 •Vicarious liability – Bellman v Northampton Recruitment Ltd EWCA Civ 2214

-Has an active practice encompassing a multitude of education issues.
+Lachlan Wilson has an active practice encompassing a multitude of education issues.
 He is frequently instructed by individuals, institutions and school governing bodies connected with primary, secondary and tertiary education provision.

 Strengths: "A well-rounded education law barrister - he's very good with clients and is excellent at explaining complex situations."
 "He's extremely good at instilling confidence in clients and is a very capable advocate."